-The goal of SIG is to provide an exceptional three week experience by creating a community of student learners who share common interests, abilities, and goals.
-It is the team responsibility to promote a safe environment where students can grow intellectually, socially, and emotionally.
+The goal of SIG is to provide an exceptional three-week experience by creating a community of student learners who share common interests, abilities, and goals.
+It is the team responsibility to promote a safe environment for students to grow intellectually, socially, and emotionally.

-- A Masterís degree or higher
+- A Master's degree or higher

-- A minimum of three years teaching or counseling academically gifted students (preferred)
+- A minimum of three years teaching or counseling academically gifted students

 - Knowledge of financial record-keeping

-- Business acumen needed to operate and to direct the social, emotional, and cultural needs of a gifted and talented academic program.
+- Business acumen needed to operate and to direct the social, emotional, and cultural needs of a gifted and talented academic program

-- Supervises and assists in the operations of the academic, cultural, social, residential, business and student activities aspects of the program.
+- Supervises and assists in the operations of the academic, cultural, social, residential, business, and student activities aspects of the program.